srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/allocations.md

 ### Using Allocation Pools

-The YAML above defines the `srexperts-asnpool` allocation pool, which starts from `4200001000` and has a size of `1000` elements in it.
+The YAML above defines the `hackathon-asnpool` allocation pool, which starts from `4200001000` and has a size of `1000` elements in it.
 Whenever any EDA resource asks for an allocation from this pool, it will be allocated an AS Number from the range `[4200001000, 4200001999]` in the sequential order.

 Here is how this pool is referenced in the Fabric resource that creates the DC fabric across all leaf and spines in our topology: